ValentinMoreau08/Projet-Startup-POC-Front/template_src/README.md

   ## Start
   - WEB
-Inside Projet-Startup-POC-Front/template_src use command : `cordova run browser -- --live-reload`
+* Inside Projet-Startup-POC-Front/template_src use command : `cordova run browser -- --live-reload`
   - Mobile (Android)
 * Connect your android phone to your computer
 * Run command `adb reverse tcp:8180 tcp:8180` so that you can access your api from your localhost:8180
 * Inside Projet-Startup-POC-Front/template_src use command : `cordova run android`
--Note: You can also find the apk in the root of the project
+* Note: You can also find the apk in the root of the project